mjs227/courses/courses/graph-nlp-24/README.md

 You should also (at least) know what a graph is.
 If you don't, just read the Wikipedia page, and you should be fine: [https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics))

-You do not, however, need any background in graph deep learning: we will discuss current meothodologies for modeling graph-stuctured data (i.e. graph neural networks) in class.
+You do not, however, need any background in graph deep learning: we will discuss current methodologies for modeling graph-stuctured data (i.e. graph neural networks) in class.

 ## Information